SpinalHDL/rvls/README.md

 ## RISC-V commands

-There mostly 3 kind of RISC-V related commands :
+There are mostly 3 kinds of RISC-V related commands :
 - The generals ones, to create a CPU / commit / trap
 - The ones to trace a register file read / write
 - The ones which are related to memory load / stores